10 MHz Bench Reference

-The filtered output level is significantly attenuated but acceptable to drive most of my equipment.
-Only the Marconi signal generator complains about low reference level when first powered on but the error goes away after a few minutes.
-Replacing the filters with a Mini-Circuits band pass filter should significantly reduce the attenuation.
+The Marconi signal generator always complains about low reference level (regardless of the actual level) when first powered on but the error goes away after a few minutes.

 Distribution Amplifier example projects: